Vartikaaaaa/AnalyziaPalette/grapevine-analysis/README.md

 Results:
 All final visualizations, key findings, and interpretations are compiled in:
-Wine_Analysis.pdf - This document provides a complete summary of both the EDA and the machine learning results.
+Wine_Data_Analysis.pdf - This document provides a complete summary of both the EDA and the machine learning results.

 Python Scripts:
 a) Wine_DescriptiveAnalysis.py